-The Peterborough Safeguarding Children Board (PSCB) is the key statutory body overseeing arrangements for safeguarding children and young people across the City of Peterborough.
+The Cambridgeshire and Peterborough Safeguarding Children Board (CPSCB) is the key statutory body overseeing arrangements for safeguarding children and young people across the county

 The statutory objectives and functions of the Local Safeguarding Children Boards as set out in Section 14 of the Children Act 2004 are;